abhi-das/masterform/README.md

 npm run build:ssr && npm run serve:ssr - Compiles your application and spins up a Node Express to serve your Universal application on http://localhost:4000.

-npm run build:prerender && npm run serve:prerender - Compiles your application and prerenders your applications files, spinning up a demo http-server so you can view it on http://localhost:8080 Note: To deploy your static site to a static hosting platform you will have to deploy the dist/browser folder, rather than the usual dist
+npm run build:prerender && npm run serve:prerender - Compiles your application and prerenders your applications files, spinning up a demo http-server so you can view it on http://localhost:8080

+Note: To deploy your static site to a static hosting platform you will have to deploy the dist/browser folder, rather than the usual dist

+## Access Express server variables
+See this file for the imeplementation

+masterform/src/app/services/quiz.service.ts